Maymisk/OpaSuite/README.md

-## 🔧 Improvements
+## 🔧 Improvements and Errors

-- The refresh token feature does not work completely; the token cookies need to be updated in the client in order to maintain the user session and provide a seamless "reauthentication" process to the user.
+- 🔴 The refresh token feature does not work completely; the token cookies need to be updated in the client in order to maintain the user session and provide a seamless "reauthentication" process to the user.
 This could probably be done using NextJS middlewares.

+- 🔴 The Sign Out button doesn't disconnect the user's socket, which means they'll still be marked as 'online' after signing out.
+This can be fixed easily, disconnecting the socket upon clicking the button.

+- 🔴 The error toast in the login form shows even when the login is successful.
+This is derived from a simple if clause error in the [LoginForm component](/front/src/components/login/LoginForm.tsx).

+- 🔴 When a chat is created, it is being created twice in the database.
+This is because of useEffect's behavior in the [MessagesList component](/front/src/components/Chat/MessagesList/index.tsx): it executes whenever the 'user' state changes, causing the creation of two chats and, consequently, interface bugs.
+This can be fixed by implementing logic to avoid duplicating requests, similar to the code written in the [Auth Context file](/front/src/contexts/auth/AuthContext.tsx)

+- 🔴 The [MessagesList component](/front/src/components/Chat/MessagesList/index.tsx) is not handling message overflow.
+To add this feature, simply add the classes 'overflow-hidden overflow-y-auto' to the ul tag.

+- 🔴 The unread message counter is not being handled correctly, due to its faulty dependence on the usePathname hook.

-- Make the client code more organized and readable.
+- 🟢 Make the client code more organized and readable.

-- Create Tests with Jest
+- 🟢 Create Tests with Jest

 ## 📝 Side Notes
 - The back-end alone can be tested using software like postman or insomnia; however, the controllers and routes must be manually checked.